-

 Can you do data integration without data connectors?

 Data integration relies on data connectors to make sure information flows seamlessly between different systems or data sources.
-To put it simply, data connectors allow different systems to "talk" to each other by transferring data back and forth.
+To put it simply, data connectors allow different systems to "talk" to each other (or integrate data) by transferring data back and forth.
 Sometimes, as in Funnel's case, the connector will do the transformation too.
 Without data connectors, it's much harder to perform data integration.

 Can data connectors transfer data between different systems and a data warehouse?